JasonAHendry/savanna/README.md

 **A. Download your reference genome**

-`nomadic3` performs real-time mapping to a reference genome.
+`savanna` performs real-time mapping to a reference genome.
 Start by downloading the reference genome for your target organism, e.g.:
 ```
-nomadic download -r Pf3D7
+savanna gather -r Pf3D7
 ```
 For the 3D7 reference genome of *P. falciparum*.